HIPAA Compliance Essentials for 2026

 - Reporting security incidents and breaches.

-- Cooperating with audits and reviews.
+- Cooperating with audits and assessments.

 Building Your HIPAA Compliance Program

-Step 1: Risk review
+Step 1: Risk assessment

 - List all systems where PHI is stored, sent, or accessed.